Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Preliminaries

-As noted, the HMC iterates are formally defined over a state space $\bbQ$, and we assume that the initial state is sampled from an arbitrary distribution that is absolutely continuous with respect to a reference measure on $\bbQ$, which in most of the cases will be the Lebesgue measure on a Euclidean space.
+The HMC iterations are defined below.
+We assume that the initial state is sampled from an arbitrary distribution that is absolutely continuous with respect to the \emph{reference measure} $dq$ on $\bbQ$, in case of the Hamiltonian motion it will be the Lebesgue measure on a Euclidean space.